tanghao-xiaomi/docs/Examples/X_Track.md

     ├── vela_ap.bin
     ```

-## Step 3 Start the emulator and push resources
+## Step 3: Launch the emulator and push resources

-1. Switch to the root directory of the openvela repository and start the emulator:
+1. Switch to the root directory of openvela repository and start the emulator:

     ```Bash
     ./emulator.sh vela
     ```

-2. Use `ADB` supported by the emulator to push resources to the device.
-Open a new terminal in the root directory of the openvela repository and enter `adb push` followed by the file path to transfer the resources to the corresponding location.
+2. Push resources to the device by using emulator-supported ADB.
+Open a new terminal in the root directory of openvela repository, type “adb push” followed by the file path to transfer the resources to the appropriate location.

     ```Bash
     # Install adb